 Gay/Lesbian Fiction, Literary Fiction,

-Joanne Bodin Ph.D., is an award-winning author, poet, and retired educator.
+Joanne Bodin Ph.D. is an award-winning author, poet, and retired educator.
 Her book of poetry, Piggybacked, was a finalist in the New Mexico Book Awards.
-Her novel, Walking Fish, won the New Mexico Book Awards and the International Book Awards in gay/lesbian fiction.
+Her novel, Walking Fish, won the New Mexico Book Award and the International Book Award in gay/lesbian fiction.
 She is past vice president of the New Mexico State Poetry Society, and is on the boards of Southwest Writers and the New Mexico Orchid Guild.
-Her poetry has appeared in numerous publications including: The Rag, La Llorona Poetry Anthology, Fixed and Free Poetry Anthology I & II, Desert Sun Runner, Voices of New Mexico Too, More Voices of New Mexico, JB Stillwater Magazine, NMSPS Albuquerque Chapter Poetry Anthology, Zingara Poetry Pics, New Mexico Mercury, Malpais Review Vol. 5, 200 New Mexico Poems Anthology, The Storyteller’s Anthology, The Yes Book- Exult Road, Glitterwolf Magazine, and Adobe Walls 5.
+Her poetry has appeared in numerous publications including: The Rag, La Llorona Poetry Anthology, Fixed and Free Poetry Anthology I & II, Desert Sun Runner, Voices of New Mexico Too, More Voices of New Mexico, JB Stillwater Magazine, NMSPS Albuquerque Chapter Poetry Anthology, Zingara Poetry Pics, New Mexico Mercury, Malpais Review Vol. 5, No.1 and Vol. 6, No.2, The Storyteller’s Anthology, The Yes Book, Glitterwolf Magazine, The Poeming Pigeon, All Things Jesbian, Watermelon Isotope, Value: Essays, Stories, and Poems by Women of a Certain Age, Poet’s Speak Anthology, and Adobe Walls 5.

 More About Joanne